-If you want to add button tufting, here’s where you’d do it.
+If you want to add button tufting to your upholstered headboard, here’s where you’d do it.
 It turns out that the buttons totally got lost in this pattern, but if you have a fabric that’s not as busy, button tufting would look really elegant.
 I’ll walk you through how to do that step.

 First, you want to create your buttons.
 Pick up a button making kit from a craft or fabric store.
 Use remnants of your fabric to create fabric-covered buttons.

 Before you begin the tufting part, do yourself a favor and get an upholstery needle.
 Trying to push a standard-sized needle through about 4 inches of fluffy stuff doesn’t work all too well.
 Ahem… not that I’m speaking from experience.

-I threaded the (upholstery) needle with black upholstery thread and pushed it through a drill hole, from the back to the front.
+I threaded the (upholstery) needle with black upholstery thread and pushed it through a drill hole in the upholstered headboard, from the back to the front.
 Then slid the button onto the thread, and ran it back through from the front to the back.
 I gently pulled the thread taut to create a tufted look.
-Then I secured the loose ends to the back of the board with my staple gun.
+Then I secured the loose ends to the back of the headboard with my staple gun.
 I repeated this until I had three rows of 4 buttons.

-Now we hang!
+Now we hang our finished upholstered headboard!
 We chose to use a metal french cleat capable of holding 200 lbs. of weight (overkill anyone?).
 Basically, it comes in two parts: one that you screw into a stud in the wall, and the other that you screw into whatever it is you’re hanging.
 One part sits into the other for a secure fit.
 And look!
 I’m using a level this time!